 We’re driving down the highway when we notice a car tailgating us.
-As we speed up, they speed up as well.
-Now most of us get angry and belligerent when this happens and will probably use a certain hand gesture when they eventually pass us.
+As we speed up, it speeds up as well.
+Now, most of us get angry and belligerent when this happens and will probably use a certain hand gesture when they eventually pass us.

 This will usually put us in a sour mood and we might even let this episode ruin our entire day.

 Being tailgated is not a positive event in and of itself but if we choose to look at it from a different viewpoint, it can be.

 What if we instead chose to believe that the person tailgating us had a pregnant woman in the vehicle who was about to give birth and needed to get to the hospital as soon as possible?
 Or what if it was a father of a 6-year old girl who was rushing to see her because she had a tragic accident at school?

 Would we still be upset at them?
 I think not.
 Instead, we would get out of their way as quickly as possible and be glad to do it.